Awambeng/dev-setup-script/README.md

 # Developer Setup Script for Ubuntu

 This script automates the installation of essential development tools on a newly installed Ubuntu machine.
 It includes the latest versions of software commonly used by developers, such as Docker, Java, IntelliJ IDEA, Visual Studio Code, and more.
-Additionally, it sets up SSH keys for GitHub authentication and configures Git for commit signing.
+Additionally, it sets up SSH keys for GitHub authentication and configures Git for commit signing, with an option to skip the SSH setup.

 ## Features